Buhoma, Bwindi Impenetrable Forest, Uganda

 It is generally rainy (particularly during the months of March to May, September to November), while the remaining months (December to February, June to August) comprise Uganda's two dry seasons.

-Call us on to start planning your vacation to Buhoma Lodge or take a look at our itineraries to Bwindi Impenetrable Forest
+Call us on to start planning your holiday to Buhoma Lodge or take a look at our itineraries to Bwindi Impenetrable Forest

 Buhoma Lodge is an intimate property that gives you stunning and picturesque views of Bwindi Impenetrable Forest.
 Perfectly located for gorilla tracking and various other activities in the surrounding area.

 Buhoma Lodge is situated in Uganda in the idyllic Bwindi Impenetrable Forest, well known for being home to the rare and elusive mountain gorilla.
 From the private veranda of each cottage guests can enjoy views overlooking the forest whilst relaxing and taking in the stunning natural surrounds.
 Buhoma is an ideal accommodation for guests interested in gorilla trekking, being closely located to the meeting point for the treks.

 Buhoma’s ten cottages all accentuate the natural beauty of the surrounds of the Bwindi Impenetrable Forest.
 With stunning views from each private veranda guests are sure to gain a new appreciation of Africa’s stunning natural beauty.
 Each cottage contains comfortable beds, an en suite bathroom, flushing toilet and hot shower with a few having the added luxury of a bathtub.
 All of the cottages have been built with eco-tourism in mind and are built with locally-sourced materials.
 Communal areas of the lodge include an elevated lounge area with bar and dining facilities.
 Encouraging guests to gather together and share stories of the day’s adventures is a cosy, communal lounge area, surrounding a warm fireplace.